 Negative Impact on Your Brand

 A reputation for churning out employees on a regular basis tarnishes your company in the eyes of possible applicants.
 They may believe that your organization doesn’t take care of its workforce.
 They automatically ignore emails for interviews or online job postings.
 The talented and qualified applicants will seek employment elsewhere.
 Your small business might only receive applications from individuals who don’t care about the job and are only looking for short-term employment.
 You’ll miss out on high-caliber potential employees because of a bad reputation.

 Seeing colleagues leave over and over again takes its toll on your employees.
 They might feel uncertain about their own jobs and the direction of the organization.
 Their morale drops along with their productivity.
 It ruins the dynamic and may leave projects unfinished and tasks delayed.
 They might consider resigning as well when they see their colleagues leaving.

 Your strategic human resource management team should look out for more resignations with the high turnover rate.
 This happens because of the workload left behind by employees that left.
 This has a negative effect on morale and the work culture.
 Seeing colleagues leave for different reasons will make your remaining employees think about their work and future with the company.

 These are the costs of employee turnover you should factor in your calculations when hiring or letting employees go.
 A high turnover rate is expensive, reduces your possible profits, and has a negative effect on your cash flow.
 When hiring an employee, consider their fit with your company culture.

-If you need help with bookkeeping tasks and updating your accounting books, we at Robookkeeper can provide you with affordable outsourced bookkeeping services.
-We can connect you with experienced freelance bookkeepers.
+If you need help with bookkeeping tasks and updating your accounting books, we at Robookkeeper can provide you with good value outsourced bookkeeping services.
+We can connect you with experienced virtual bookkeepers.